The Moon: Our Inner Light

 An imbalanced moon can signal potential issues with fluid retention or imbalances, which could manifest as uncomfortable conditions like edema, dryness, or bloating.

 It’s area of rulership also extends to much of the brain and the rear pituitary gland, areas governing our intuition and hormonal balance.
-And let's not forget the moon's deep connection to women's menstrual cycles and reproductive health.
-When it comes to nourishing your moon sign, we like to start with the right herbs and foods for the gut.

 The Moon and the Gut